peri044/rl_research/p3_collab_compete/README.md

 ```
 ## Algorithm

 We use Deep Deterministic Policy Gradient (DDPG) algorithm to solve this environment.
-Two agents uses their own actor/critic network and store their experiences in a shared replay buffer.
+Two agents use their own actor/critic network and store their experiences in a shared replay buffer.

 The architecture of the DDPG agent is as shown